Call for papers is open till March 12

 • Core Python

-• CPython, PyPy, GraalPy, Cython, and other interpreters: features, internals, and use in different situations.
+• CPython, PyPy, GraalPy, Cython, and other interpreters.

 • Subinterpreters and immutable data structures.